Before you install, see the installation quickstart guide to make sure you have all required system dependencies installed.

 pip install girder

-Installing the web client code requires the node package manager (npm).
-See the System Prerequisites section for instructions on installing nodejs.
+Installing the web client code requires Node.js.
+See the Node.js installation guide for installation instructions.

 If you installed Girder into your system